Franklin by the Numbers

 Costco: Milwaukee County's First

 Milwaukee County's first Costco — 162,000 sq ft at 27th and Drexel, with a tire center, fueling station, and 13 acres reserved for future development.
 Unanimous council approval.
-Costco's site selection team chose Franklin over every other Milwaukee County city.
-That is not luck.
+Costco's site selection process evaluated multiple Milwaukee County locations.

 Unanimously approved